-6.220 Comparing our WRMP19 final plan forecast for 2024-25 against our WRMP24 forecast for 2024-25, we can see a slight underlying improvement in the supply-demand balance performance which is enhanced by a change between WRMP19 and WRMP24 (accounting for the benefits of demand savings actions during a drought).
-Distribution input has not changed significantly between the two forecasts.
-Forecast WAFU has increased a little, as a result of a deferred sustainability reduction at Hawridge (which will be made in AMP8), which offsets and increase in outage allowance.
-Overall, this results in a very slightly improved supply-demand balance position, which is further enhanced when demand savings measures during a drought are accounted for.
+6.235 Comparing our WRMP19 final plan forecast for 2024-25 against our WRMP24 forecast for 2024-25, we can see a slight underlying improvement in the supply-demand balance performance which is enhanced by a change between WRMP19 and WRMP24 (accounting for the benefits of demand savings actions during a drought).
+Distribution input has increased between the two forecasts.
+Forecast WAFU decreased a little.
+Overall, this results in a deteriorated supply-demand balance position, which is enhanced when demand savings measures during a drought are accounted for.